GaloisInc/cryptol/README.md

 ## Installing Cryptol

-Aside from the `docs` target, these will leave you with a Cryptol binary at `.cabal-sandbox/bin/cryptol` in your source directory.
+If you run `cabal install` in your source directory after running one of these `make` targets, you will end up with a binary in `.cabal-sandbox/bin/cryptol`.
 You can either use that binary directly, or use the results of `tarball` or `dist` to install Cryptol in a location of your choice.

 # Checking your Installation